ADHD in Adults

 ADHD Symptoms Can Lead to Many Health Problems

 Health problems may include substance use disorders, compulsive eating, anxiety, chronic stress and tension, and low self-esteem.
-ADHD symptoms can affect your career, your relationships, and your family.
+Struggling with ADHD symptoms as an adult can affect your career, your relationships, and your family.
+You may even begin to self-medicate and use drugs or alcohol to dull your symptoms, not realizing that these substances often worsen your symptoms or lead to long-term substance use disorder.

-There is no cure for any mental health disorder, including addiction and ADHD in adults, but many people succeed in living amazing lives filled with hope and courage.
-Several therapies and treatment interventions based on research have proven effective in treating individuals with co-occurring disorders.
+There is no cure for any mental health disorder, including ADHD in adults, but many people succeed in living amazing lives filled with hope and courage.
 The key is individualized, integrated, intensive treatment.
-With long-term support and therapeutic interventions, individuals with co-occurring disorders can recover.
+With long-term support and therapeutic interventions, you can recover from your ADHD.